What do you want to do when you grow up? Scott County high school students tour career options - NewsBreak

 Watch now: Jeff McCord marks first month as Northeast president

-BLOUNTVILLE — As the new president of Northeast State Community College, Jeff McCord is home again and ready for challenges he said the college and region will face together.
-McCord has marked his first month at Northeast, and he said in his mind his and the college’s job boil...
+BLOUNTVILLE — As the new president of Northeast State Community College, Jeff McCord is home again and ready for challenges he said the school and region will face together.
+McCord has marked his first month at Northeast, and he said in his mind his and the college’s job boil down to helping high school students get a head start on post-secondary credit and helping transition community college students who want to go on to four-year colleges.

 wjhl.com